 As you add in all of your experiences, don’t worry about formatting or mistakes or resume length yet.
 We’ll get to those soon, don’t worry.

-Now, let’s talk about converting your prototype into a real product - a resume that will show off your amazing abilities!
+Now, let’s talk about converting your prototype into a real product - a resume that will show off your unique value proposition as a product manager!

 Your prototype gave you raw materials to work with.